IoannesPaulus/dummy-node-backend-jsonplaceholder/README.md

 npm run test
 ```

-## Endpoints:
+### Endpoints:
 * Always use Authentication header 'Bearer af24353tdsfw'
-   * In case it's missing or invalid the server response will be a 501 (probably should be 401 though)
+   * In case it's missing or invalid the server response will be a HTTP 501 (probably should be 401 though)
 * Posts CRUD examples
 ```
 GET http://localhost:3000/api/posts